guisehn/websimula/README.md

 - Install the dependencies above
 - Create a copy of `config/application.example.yml` and rename it to `config/application.yml`, update the content with real values
 - Open the project folder in your terminal
+- Run `yarn install` to install the JavaScript dependencies
-- Run `bundle install` to install the gems
+- Run `bundle install` to install the Ruby gems
 - Run `rails db:create` to create the local development database
 - Run `rails db:schema:load` to create the database tables